caiiiycuk/js-dos/v7/docs/save-load.md

 ## Where progress is stored

-While you using default Save/Load feature of js-dos all updates are stored in indexed db.
+While you use default Save/Load feature of js-dos all updates are stored in indexed db.
 This indexed db is used for caching js-dos wasm binaries.
 The updated bundle is stored like key value record, where key is a `bundle url` and value is `Uint8Array` from `ci.persist()` call.

-All progress will be lost if you update js-dos version or change bundle url.
+All progress will be lost if you update the js-dos version or change bundle url.

 Default implementation: